What Percentage is each Grade?

 The Academic Council Examination Board may consider a candidate whose final cumulative QCA is not more than 0.10 less than the QCA required for a First Class, 2.1 or 2.2 classification and who satisfies the other requirements for the proposed award.

-If you have fall between these bands, you will be able to see if your award has been moved up when transcripts are available (your awarding degree will be at the top)
+If you have fallen between these bands, you will be able to see if your award has been moved up when transcripts are available (your awarding degree will be at the top)

 Email This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 (Limerick campus) or This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 (Thurles campus) if you have queries about your awarding degree.

-Reminder that MIC Student Handbook contains all information on grades/qca etc - you can access it here
+Reminder that the MIC Student Handbook contains all information on grades/qca etc - this can be accessed/downloaded at the below link:

-Please contact your relevant facuty office with queries relating to your QCA:
+Please contact your relevant faculty office with queries relating to your QCA:

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.